shuichiro-endo/socks5/Windows-dcom/README.md

 socks5 server and client (Windows DCOM)

-> [!CAUTION]
-> By default, remote access of DCOM is not allowed.
->
-> Use only for testing purposes.

 > [!NOTE]
-> To run this program, a server and a client need to join a domain.
+> To run this program, a server computer need to join a domain.
->
-> Additionally, a user running the client needs to be the domain user, otherwise the access will be denied.

 ## Build
 ### Install dependencies